 Somoto Canyon Guided Tours

 There are many guided tours around Somoto Canyon for varying abilities.
-The shorter four hour tour takes you through the canyon with opportunity to swim and some companies even organise tubing but the tranquilo kind, no rapids!
+The shorter four-hour tour takes you through the canyon withthe opportunity to swim and some companies even organise tubing but the tranquilo kind, no rapids!

 The longer tour takes six hours and offers a variety of hiking, canyoning, swimming, jumping off rocks, and a boat trip.